-While students will construct their own animating questions, some possible examples might be:
+While students construct their own animating questions, some possible examples include::

 - Are human societies becoming more or less violent?